International Legal Studies

 Faculty of Management & Law

-If you have not previously studied law, you will be required to complete and pass a two-week Introduction to Law course before the start of the LLM modules to ensure that you are familiar with the basic legal institutions and sources, and are able to participate in the LLM programme from the start.
+You do not need to have studied law at undergraduate level to take the LLM in International Legal Studies.
+If you have not previously studied law, you will take a two-week Introduction to Law course before the start of the programme to ensure you are familiar with the basic legal institutions and sources.

 "I have been offered a job working as a trainee in Banking and International Trade Law in a Commercial Firm in Pakistan - evidence that the International Legal Studies programme at the University of Bradford is worth it!